 The Housing Authority seeks to accomplish its mission to provide high-quality housing assistance for Long Beach's low-income households through:

 - Effectively and efficiently utilizing resources

 - Promoting a positive image through excellent customer service and clear and open communication

 - Continually educating staff and clients.

-- HCV - Housing Choice Voucher Program (commonly known as Section 8 Rental Assistance Program) More Information
+- HCV - Housing Choice Voucher Program (Section 8 Rental Assistance Program) More Information

 - VASH - Veteran's Affairs Supportive Housing - More Information

-- SPC - Shelter Plus Care and Homeless Assistance Program in conjunction with the Health Department's Continuum of Care Program - More Information
+- SPC - Shelter Plus Care and Homeless Assistance Program (in partnership with the Health Department's Continuum of Care Program) - More Information

 - PBV - Project-Based Vouchers - More Information